 Having a support system will help you in many other ways, too, of course.
 It will provide you with accountability and encouragement.
 Mostly it will give you the strength you need to be patient and motivated as you seek to lose weight (if necessary) and get healthy.

-Finally, consult with some of the resources made available by Insulite Labs.
+Finally, consult with some of the resources made available by Insulite Health.
 Here you will find plenty of informative articles, including some great ideas for dieting and exercise, as well as daily motivators.
-On top of that, you’ll find information about the Insulite PCOS System.
-This 5-element system combines targeted nutritional supplements with nutrition and exercise, as well as personalized support, and has been clinically effective in helping manage the effects of PCOS and Insulin Resistance.
+On top of that, you’ll find information about the Insulite Natural Hormone Solution for PCOS.
+This 5-Element Program combines targeted nutritional supplements with nutrition and exercise, as well as personalized support, and has been clinically effective in helping manage the effects of PCOS and Insulin Resistance.
 So remember, this is a serious condition with many different symptoms, and if not treated it will only get worse.
 The good news, however, is you can begin to find relief from this syndrome simply by living a healthier lifestyle.

 The Insulite PCOS System is not intended to be medical treatment, nor is information on this website intended to be a substitute for the advice or care of a health-care practitioner.
 The Insulite PCOS System is a combination of nutritional supplementation and lifestyle programs intended to help individuals better manage their health and wellbeing.
 Consult a health-care practitioner before beginning the Insulite PCOS System.
 Because of ongoing research, clinical experience, and the rapid accumulation of information relating to the subject matter discussed on this website, the website’s users are advised to carefully review and evaluate the information on this website and continue to expand and broaden their knowledge of new information as it becomes available on this website and elsewhere.
 The use or application of the information contained on this website is at the sole discretion and risk of the user.